openebs/website/website/src/blogs/ive-become-a-chairman-of-cloudbyte-openebs.md

 ---
 title: I’ve become a Chairman — of CloudByte / OpenEBS
 author: Evan Powell
-author_info:Founding CEO of a few companies including StackStorm (BRCD) and Nexenta — and CEO & Chairman of OpenEBS/MayaData.
+author_info: Founding CEO of a few companies including StackStorm (BRCD) and Nexenta — and CEO & Chairman of OpenEBS/MayaData.
 ML and DevOps and Python, oh my!
 date: 04-01-2017
 tags: DevOps, Docker
 excerpt: I’m excited to announce that I recently joined CloudByte, a developer of storage solutions for enterprises and service providers and the originator of the new OpenEBS project.